kongware/scriptum/ch-2.md

 ### Let bindings

 The above example is both contrived, hard to read and inefficient.
-However, it illustrates the fundamental concept of state is managed in functional programming.
-Here is a list of things we would like to improve:
+However, it illustrates the fundamental concept of how state is managed in functional programming.
+Anyway, here is a list of things we would like to improve:

-* we leak API by defining the empty array as a formal parameters (A)
+* we leak API by defining the empty array as a formal parameter (A)
 * we have to create anonymous functions for each name binding (B)
-* the same expression is evaluated twice for each recursion (C)
+* the same expression is evaluated twice for each recursive step (C)

 Functional languages often ship with recursive let bindings, i.e. syntactic sugar for creating anonymous, recursive functions that implicitly invoke themselves<sup>1</sup>.
 Javascript does not supply such bindings<sup>2</sup>, but we can use default parameters in a creative way to accomplish a similar effect: